katiesangpark/100-DAYS-OF-CODE/README.md

 ![alt text](https://raw.githubusercontent.com/positive235/100-DAYS-OF-CODE/master/leetcodemerge.png)

 **Thoughts:** Watching lectures on Youtube, trying the code in python and solving algorithmic problem on website was helpful to understand more about "Merge Sort".

+### Day 21: October 5, 2018
+(It will be updated)
+**Today's Progress**: Took ? / 12 Lectures in Week 2 of "Divide and Conquer, Sorting and Searching, and Randomized Algorithms" by Stanford University on Coursera

+(~ O(nlogn) algorithm for counting inversions 1)